 In addition to the general field dimensions, certain specific distances play a crucial role in the conduct of matches.
 They are defined by FIFA's laws of the game and must be respected in all official competitions.

-The penalty spot is located exactly 11 meters from the goal line.
+The penalty spot is located exactly 36 feet from the goal line.
 This distance was chosen to offer a balance between the shooter and the goalkeeper, creating a situation that is both stressful and strategic.

 The penalty area measures:

-- 16.5 meters in depth from the goal line;
+- 54 feet in depth from the goal line;

 This area determines where the goalkeeper can use their hands and where fouls result in a penalty.

-The center circle, in the middle of the field, has a radius of 9.15 meters.
+The center circle, in the middle of the field, has a radius of 30 feet.
 This distance must be respected by opposing players during the kickoff to avoid any interference with the game.

-During a free kick, opposing players must respect a distance of 9.15 meters from the ball.
+During a free kick, opposing players must respect a distance of 30 feet from the ball.
 This rule ensures that the kicker has enough space to execute an effective strike.

 The standard goals for 11-a-side soccer measure: